Teaching and Learning Scholarship (TLS) Grants

 We provide TLS research support services, including data analysis, IRB development, literature reviews, student researcher training, and other related services free of charge to all Penn State faculty.

-TLS grant funds are intended to directly support the conduct of research.
-Those seeking funds to purchase educational materials in support of teaching are encouraged to consider our Teaching Transformation & Innovation Grants.
+TLS grant funds are intended to directly support the conduct of research that involves Penn State faculty and students.
+Those seeking funds to test, or implement a teaching innovation should consider our Teaching Transformation & Innovation Grants.

-For a more detailed list of expenses not eligible for SITE/TLS grant funding, visit our Grants page.
+For a more detailed list of eligible and ineligible expenses, visit our Grants page.

 To successfully apply for a TLS grant, you should complete the following steps:

-- Write your proposal.
-Proposal guidelines below.
-Your SITE consultant can give you feedback on your draft upon request.
+- Write your proposal following the guidelines below.
+Your Schreyer Institute consultant will provide feedback on your draft upon request.

 - Submit your proposal by email to Laura Cruz in advance of the posted deadlines.
 Deadlines will be announced through the SITE listserv and posted on the SITE webpage.